Dialectical Behavioral Therapy Group (DBT)

 What to Expect in the DBT Skills Group

-In our work together, you will develop new, practical skills you can take home and practice right away in order to reduce impulsive behaviors, regulate intense emotions and learn to create and sustain meaningful connections with others.
+In our work together, you will develop new, practical, long-term skills you can take home and practice right away in order to reduce impulsive behaviors, regulate intense emotions and learn to create and sustain meaningful connections with others.

 With time, you’ll feel equipped to exchange old, limiting and harmful behaviors for those new, effective skills.
 A DBT skills group is not a quick fix; rather, it is for people who are motivated and willing to try something different to improve their lives.